universal-ctags/ctags/docs/optlib.rst

 github through a pull request.

 Universal-ctags provides a facility for "Option library".
-Read "Option library" about the concept and usage first.
+Read ":ref:`option_files`" about the concept and usage first.

 Here I will explain how to merge your .ctags into Universal-ctags as part of the option library.
 Here I assume you consider contributing